slatedb/slatedb/GOVERNANCE.md

 There are two formal roles in SlateDB:

-* __SlateDB Committers__ have the right to merge pull requests into the SlateDB repo, publish releases, and approve requests for comments (RFCs).
+* __SlateDB Committers__ have the right to merge pull requests into SlateDB repositories, publish releases, and approve requests for comments (RFCs).
 * __The SlateDB Board__ has final authority over all decisions made on the project.

 # SlateDB Committers

-A __SlateDB Committer__ is able to merge pull requests into the SlateDB repositories under [https://github.com/slatedb](https://github.com/slatedb), including into the master branch that is released to production.
+A __SlateDB Committer__ is able to merge pull requests into SlateDB repositories under [https://github.com/slatedb](https://github.com/slatedb), including into the main branches that are released to production.
 Committers are also able to publish SlateDB releases and approve RFCs.
 Approval requirements for these activities depends on the nature of the change:

 - RFCs and release proposals must be approved by two committers other than the author of the